Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 The results of Stoffel et al.'s study demonstrate that the apparent above-average number of debris flow events since 1987 was just that - apparent.
 In fact, they report that debris flows occurred "ever more frequently in the nineteenth century than they do today."
 As a result, they concluded that "correlations between global warming and modifications in the number or the size of debris-flow events, as hypothesized by, e.g., Haeberli and Beniston (1998), cannot, so far, be confirmed in the study area."

-These findings clearly demonstrate the importance of evaluating the uniqueness of earth's contemporary climatic state - or the uniqueness of recent trends in various climate-related phenomena - over a much longer time span than just the past century or, even worse, merely a portion of it; for only when a multi-centennial or millennial view of the subject is available can one adequately evaluate the uniqueness of a climate-related phenomenon's recent behavior, let alone link that behavior to late 20th-century or early 21st-century global warming.
+These findings clearly demonstrate the importance of evaluating the uniqueness of Earth's contemporary climatic state -- or the uniqueness of recent trends in various climate-related phenomena -- over a much longer time span than just the past century or, even worse, merely a portion of it; for only when a multi-centennial or millennial view of the subject is available can one adequately evaluate the uniqueness of a climate-related phenomenon's recent behavior, let alone link that behavior to late 20th-century or early 21st-century global warming.
+So what do other studies reveal with respect to trends in storminess when examining a much longer timescale than 100 years?

-In conclusion, as the earth has recovered from the global chill of the Little Ice Age, there appears to have been no significant increase in either the frequency or intensity of stormy weather in Europe.
+In conclusion, as the Earth has recovered from the global chill of the Little Ice Age, there appears to have been no significant increase in either the frequency or intensity of stormy weather in Europe.
 In fact, most studies suggest just the opposite.
-These observations - coupled with the fact that storminess in most other parts of the planet also decreased over this period (see the other regions of the earth treated under Storms in our Subject Index) - suggest there is no real-world/data-driven reason to believe that storms would necessarily get any worse or become more frequent if the earth were to warm somewhat more in the future.
+These observations -- coupled with the fact that storminess in most other parts of the planet also decreased over this period (see the other regions of the earth treated under Storms in the CO2 Science Subject Index) - suggest that there is no real-world or data-driven reason to believe that storms would necessarily get any worse or become more frequent if the Earth were to warm somewhat more in the future.

 References